afs/rdf-delta/docs/delta.md

 ---
 layout: doc
-title: Delta - Synchronizing RDF Dataset Changes
+title: Delta - Synchronizing RDF Dataset
 nav_text: Publishing RDF Changes
 section: 1
 ---

-# Delta : synchronized RDF Datasets

 Delta is a system to keep copies of RDF Datasets up to date.

 Delta uses RDF Patch as a general purpose way to record changes to